artainmo/DevOps/cloud/README.md

 Amazon ElastiCache is used for managed Redis or Memcached databases.
 Those databases are cache-based which we call in-memory database.
 Caches have low latency but smaller storage capacity.
 Thus ElastiCache is fast but of smaller capacity like a RAM in a computer.

-DynamoDB is a managed, NoSQL, highly-available database with replication across 3 AZs.
-It is a serverless database because AWS doesn't need to provision any servers.
+DynamoDB is a managed, NoSQL, highly-available, serverless database with replication across 3 AZs.
 It can scale automatically and has low retrieval latency.
-It is a key-value database.<br>
+It is a key-value and document database with a flexible shema.
+DynamoDB provides the least amount of operational overhead compared to other databases.<br>
 DynamoDB Accelerator (DAX) is a managed cache for DynamoDB.
 Thus as it uses cache it is 10X faster.<br>
 DynamoDB Global Tables make a DynamoDB table accessible with low latency in multiple regions.